JimMoyle/YetAnotherWriteLog/README.md

         Appends a new information line to the log.

         .EXAMPLE
-        Write-Log -level warning 'This is a warning' Appends a new warning line to the log.
+        Write-Log -level Warning 'This is a warning' Appends a new warning line to the log.

         .EXAMPLE